 3. to promote domestic prosperity.

 2263.
 How are the duties of family members classified?
-(CCC 2214-2231) The duties of family members are classified as:
+(CCC 2214-2231)

 1. the duties of children